RareRuminare/rareruminare.github.io/_includes/clive/lamb.md

 * One shoulder in chops and a slow roast
 * The other shoulder together with the belly in mince and stew

-# Option Two: Family Easy Chop
+# Option Two: Family Friendly Chop

 I have to confess that since having children this is the way I now butcher my own lamb.
-The end result is a lot of mince that we use for handy shepherds pies and delicious lamb burgers.
+The end result is a lot of mince and stewing lamb that we use for slow cooked one-pot dishes, shepherds pies and delicious lamb burgers.

 ## What's in the box?